 If your goal is a green wedding, then a sustainable wedding dress and other wedding attire is a must have.
-Below is a rundown of some sustainable fabric choices along with tips about how to choose greener garments for your wedding day.
+Below are some tips about how to choose greener garments for your wedding day.

 Green wedding fabric choices